marczz/unix_memo/source/devices.rst

 -   `triggerhappy <https://github.com/wertarbyte/triggerhappy>`_ (GPL)
     is a hotkey daemon developed for small and embedded systems.
 It attaches to the input device files and executes scripts on events.
-It is packaged in Debian.  *Last commit 2012*
+It is packaged in Debian.
 -   `udisk-glue <https://github.com/fernandotcl/udisks-glue>`_
     (BSD Licence) is a daemon that can perform user-configurable actions when a certain udisks event is detected.
-It can be configured to automatically mount devices.
-It is packaged in Debian.
+It can be configured to automatically mount devices. *Last commit 2013*.
 -   `udiskie <https://github.com/coldfix/udiskie>`_
     *(MIT License)* is an automounter for usb devices written in python.
 It uses the dbus interface through *udisks*.
     It comes with optional mount notifications and gtk tray icon and a command-line client ``udiskie-mount``.
+It is in *pypi*.
 -   `UDisksEvt <https://github.com/dpx-infinity/udisksevt>`__ (GPL) by
     Vladimir Matveev is a daemon written ih haskell which listens for D-Bus signals emitted by UDisks daemon and execute configured